Commercial · Industrial · 5 units and more

 Revenue property buyers

-In Quebec, these buildings are classified as commercial and have specific requirements for safety, mechanical systems and specialist verifications.
+At Inspecteur Élite, these buildings are treated as commercial / multi-unit inspection given the scope, systems, access and due-diligence level required.
 We identify visible elements; formal verification by a qualified professional may be appropriate.

 🏬